Everything PR News

 In the distant past, public relations and lawyers couldn't exist in the same sentence.
 The 1977 U.S. Supreme Court ruling in Bates v.
 State Bar of Arizona changed that — lawyers could finally advertise their services.
 The further deregulation in the decades that followed paved the way for an entire industry to form at the intersection of legal practice and reputation management.
 Today, legal PR is a defined discipline with its own playbook, its own crisis-comms protocols, and its own seat in the C-suite of every major firm.

 Less than 50 years ago, lawyers who worked in public relations were rare.
 Only a handful of law firms had in-house PR managers or PR professionals on payroll.
-Today, walk into any of the top law firms in the country and you'll find an entire internal communications department — often reporting to the managing partner or the firm's chief operating officer, with a brief that spans crisis communications, thought leadership, media relations, partner promotion, lateral recruiting, and increasingly the firm's AI visibility across answer engines.
+Today, walk into any of the top law firms in the country and you'll find an entire internal communications department — often reporting to the managing partner or the firm's chief operating officer, with a brief that spans crisis communications, thought leadership, media relations, partner promotion, and lateral recruiting.

 The legal PR function now spans four distinct categories of work:

-• Firm reputation management — the ongoing work of building and maintaining the firm's brand across legal trade press, mainstream business press, and the AI engines that now answer the question "what is the best firm for X."
+• Firm reputation management — the ongoing work of building and maintaining the firm's brand across legal trade press, mainstream business press, and the legal directories.

 • Litigation PR — the courtroom-adjacent communications discipline that shapes the public narrative around high-stakes cases.
 Litigation PR is its own sub-specialty with practitioners who understand both the legal substance and the press dynamics that affect jury pools, judicial perception, and settlement leverage.